Suggestion: Watch the 10 minutes video tutorial before reading this article

 CIQ Marks and Labels

-A CIQ-label must be affixed for a vast amount of products before they enter the Chinese market.
+A CIQ-labels are needed for many products and are attached before the goods enter the Chinese market.
 The process to make and receive the labels usually takes up to 2 weeks.

 The following information was needed for labels attached to a cosmetic product with a net content of 15mg/15ml (cosmetics are currently exempted from CIQ labelling since 2012: